Romerico234/Murder-Mystery-Project/README.md

 **Credit:**
 - *Older Version:* Collaborated with Michael Reifer where we developed the program and storyline.
 Utilized starter code provided by Dr. Dastyni Loksa.
-- *Newer Version:* This version was done completely independetly.
+- *Newer Version:* This version was done completely independently.
 I slighlty changed the original storyline (clarified and used different clues).
 I only utilized the helper methods and the game loop functionality from the starter code Dr. Loksa provided.

 Next, I will explain how to reach the endings.
 I am including this section because reaching the conclusion requires you to interpret the clues.
 If you have the time, I highly recommend skipping this part until you have gotten stuck or lost.